reputage/bluepea/docs/reference/api.md

 - *subject* is the subject text of the message.

 - *content* is the content text of the message.

-For each receipient, The Indigo service will create a dedicated message queue for each sender.

 A successful request results in a response with the associated Agent data resource in the JSON body of the response is and a location header